dave-maldonado/zoo-wrangler/README.md

 Currently in the beginning of development nothing concrete pull requests welcome!

+## Contributing

+1. Fork it
+2. Create a ticket on the main repo https://github.com/amedeiros/zoo-wrangler/issues.
+3. Create your feature branch (`git checkout -b my-new-feature`)
+4. Commit your changes (`git commit -am 'Add some feature'`)
+5. buffalo test
+6. Push to the branch (`git push origin my-new-feature`)
+7. Create new Pull Request
+8. Wait for review.
+Peer review is important please resolve any issues found in this step by repeating steps 3-5.

 ## Documentation

 To view generated docs for zoo-wrangler, run the below command and point your browser to http://127.0.0.1:6060/pkg/